MaxLogic/maxEventNexus/TASKS.md

   - Validate that handler exceptions still increment ExceptionsTotal and do not mask weak-target liveness failures.
 - Ensure these tests run on both Delphi and FPC, adapting where necessary for anonymous vs nested method forms.

+### T-1025 Align spec/docs with actual API
+Summary: Reconcile spec.md/README.md with the implemented API, especially around generic interfaces, helpers, and scheduler behavior.

+Details:
+- Spec: spec.md §5, §8, §11; DESIGN.md.
+- Document the Delphi vs FPC differences for generics on interfaces (use of ImaxBusHelper/maxAsBus and ImaxBusAdvanced/ImaxBusQueues helpers) so callers know the supported patterns.
+- Clarify how Main delivery degrades under different TmaxMainThreadPolicy modes once T-1003 is implemented, and update examples to use the current scheduling adapters.
+- Ensure migration notes (MIGRATION.md) clearly map iPub/NX Horizon concepts to the actual EventNexus APIs as implemented.

+### T-1026 Add metrics callback and GetTotals tests
+Summary: Add tests around maxSetMetricCallback and ImaxBusMetrics.GetTotals to validate metrics aggregation.

+Details:
+- Spec: spec.md §11.1, §11.2.
+- Add tests that install a metric callback, perform posts across typed, named, and GUID topics, and verify that the callback sees consistent TmaxTopicStats snapshots.
+- Add tests for GetTotals aggregating across all topics and verifying PostsTotal/DeliveredTotal/DroppedTotal/ExceptionsTotal and queue depth fields.
+- Ensure tests remain cheap to run and do not introduce background timers.

+### T-1027 Clarify/default queue policy categories
+Summary: Capture the queue-category preset strategy and override hooks so behavior stays transparent.

+Details:
+- Spec: spec.md §8.7.
+- Produce a short ADR outlining how topics map to the “state/action/control-plane” presets, how overrides work, and how this integrates with metrics/high-water warnings (coordinate with T-1029).
+- After implementation, update spec.md/README.md with a clear table of defaults plus override guidance, and ensure tests cover the override entry points.

+### T-1029 Implement default queue policy presets
+Summary: Apply the state/action/control-plane defaults from the spec when no explicit queue policy is provided.

+Details:
+- Spec: spec.md §8.7.
+- Define simple heuristics/configuration to map topics into "state", "action", or "control-plane" categories (e.g., via explicit registration or sane defaults) and apply the required MaxDepth/Overflow/DeadlineUs values automatically.
+- Ensure unnamed typed topics adopt the correct preset on first subscription/post; named topics should inherit defaults unless caller overrides via SetPolicy*.
+- Update queue bookkeeping so warnings/metrics reflect the preset policies, and extend tests to cover default policy selection and overflow behavior without manual configuration.
+- Document the preset behavior (tie-in with T-1025) and provide an escape hatch for callers needing custom defaults.

 ### T-1030 Ensure runtime scheduler swaps take effect
 Summary: Ensure maxSetAsyncScheduler updates the active bus instance even after construction.